2/07/2026

 "Anyone who knows what love is" Irma Thomas

 Was looking for this song for hours today.
-Started the His and Hers Netflix series and--there it was. ,p.
+Started the His and Hers Netflix series and--there it was.
+Add it to my makeout mixed tape.

 "Playing with Pink Noise" Kaki King